Dee-McG/ChatToTheMat/README.md

 The Stripe payment was coded by following a [tutorial](https://testdriven.io/blog/django-stripe-subscriptions/).
 This included the python code and the javascript.

+The code for adding 1 year to date on the premium subscription services was found in this [Stack overflow](https://stackoverflow.com/questions/15741618/add-one-year-in-current-date-python/15743908) post.

 ### Acknowledgements

+I'd like to thank [Sean](https://github.com/nazarja) for his help with figuring out and resolving my redirect function issue on user profiles.
 ****